superdesk/web-publisher/docs/contributing/code/patches.rst

 ~~~~~~~~~~~

 Before you start, you must know that all the patches you are going to submit
-must be released under the `provided`_ license, unless explicitly specified in your
+must be released under the GPLv3 license, unless explicitly specified in your
 commits.